To buy your first rifle, that is long-range capable, follow these guidelines. By Pro Tips from Ballistic App

 Ready Out of the Box

 A good number of gunmakers now offer rifles rated as “competition-ready” right out of the box.
 No, these rifles won’t have all the bells and whistles of a pricey custom rifle.
 But you also won’t need a second mortgage to buy one.
+Several long-range rifles are plenty capable right out of the box.

 Truth be told, many competition-ready rifles are real values, sporting precision barrels, smooth actions, and match-grade triggers.
 Many also have adjustable stocks to fit the individual shooter.
 They aren’t just “starter rifles,” either, as some of these rifles and their shooters are actually winning and placing in competitions around the country.